 When you're in a plane the world looks very different from 35,000 feet.
-Have you ever considered the 35,000 foot view of your dental practice?
+Have you ever considered the 35,000 foot view of your optometry practice?

-Yes, you spend a lot of micro time inside people's mouths.
-But when you step back and think about it, what are you really selling?
-What kind of business would you have if you removed dentistry altogether?
+When you step back and think about it, what are you really selling?
+What kind of business would you have if you removed optometry altogether?
 Sound crazy?
-Relationship marketing through social media helps your practice stop focusing on what you make (dentistry), and focus on the things you make possible.
+Relationship marketing through social media helps your practice stop focusing on what you make (optometry), and focus on the things you make possible.
 What you're really selling is comfort, health, appearance, confidence, and trust.
 Social media provides the stage for telling that story.
-You're treating people, not teeth.
+You're treating people, not eyes.